learn-co-students/javascript-fetch-cb-000/README.md

 }
 ```

 The code works fine, however it is a little cumbersome.
-The main thing we would like to do is be able to make the request to the Github api, and retrieve the data yet separate out what we would do with the data.
-The problem lies in the `getRepositories` function being tied to the `showRepositories` method.
+First, we would like to be able to make the request to the Github api, and retrieve the data yet separate out what we would do with the data.
+So we have a problem with the `getRepositories` function being tied to the `showRepositories` method.
+Second, when have ever thought of making a request as both opening the request and sending that request - JavaScript's XMLHttpRequest interface feels very detailed.

 It would be nice if we had a method that uses promises to decouple the code.
 Promises also make sense here, because we need to wait until our computer receives a response with data before handling this data.
-It's best to see what this would look like by way of example.
+It would also be nice if we had a method that were more abstract than the XMLHttpRequest interface.

 ### Introducing Fetch

 The `fetch` method is built into JavaScript and allows us to make a request rather simply.
-Paste the following code into Chrome's Javascript console.
+Open up the `index.html` file and paste the following code into Chrome's Javascript console.

 ```js
   myRequest = fetch('https://api.github.com/users/learn-co-curriculum/repos')